-- Dark eyeliner applied to the upper waterline makes lashes seem longer and thicker, and adds discreet definition.
+- Dark eyeliner applied to the upper waterline makes lashes seem longer and thicker as well as adding discreet definition.

-To counteract this, place tiny dots of kohl between your bottom lashes as close to the lash line as possible.
+To counteract this, place tiny dots of kohl between the bottom lashes as close to the lash line as possible, as illustrated below.
 Then, using a soft eye shadow brush, go over the dots with quick, inward strokes from inner to outer eye corner until they are merged.
 Your eyes should appear to return to their normal size.
 This technique also recedes protruding eyes.

 If you do this along your upper lash line, your lashes will seem significantly longer.